phopper-pivotal/install-isolation-segments/README.md

 ```

 #### Enable isolation segments for an existing space
-If a space within an org already existed we can assign that space to the isolation segment
+If a space within an organization already existed we can assign that space to the isolation segment

 ```
 $ cf set-space-isolation-segment dev is-test